-The shrine is accessible by bus to Nihondaira Plateau, which takes about 50 minutes.
+The shrine is accessible by bus from JR Shizuoka Station to Nihondaira Plateau, which takes about 50 minutes.

 If you're renting a car to tour the Shizuoka area, it takes about 40 minutes from the Shizuoka Shimizu Interchange on the Tomei Expressway to Nihondaira.
 From Nihondaira, take the ropeway up to the shrine, which takes five minutes.